cdl-geneseo/geneseo-dictionary/T/Traying.md

 # Traying

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-Q-T

-Bibliographies and Study Guides : Traying

 Created by  Unknown User (kmh28), last modified on Dec 02, 2008

 (noun) Sport of sliding down snowy campus hill on Student Union food tray.